LasLabs/odoo-stock/stock_quant_pack_dimension/README.rst

 After installation, to use this module, you need to:

 * Click on the 'Inventory' tab in the top header.
-* In the left sidebar underneath the 'Configuration' header, click on 'Settings'.
+* In the left sidebar click on 'Settings'.
-* Under the 'Traceability' header, next to 'Packages', enable 'Record packages used on packing: pallets, boxes, ...'
+* Enable 'Record packages used on packing: pallets, boxes, ...'
-* Under the 'Products' header, next to 'Packaging Methods', enable 'Manage available packaging options per products'.
+* Enable 'Manage available packaging options per products'.

-These enable package dimensions for both product packaging in 'Inventory'/'Sales' and dimensions for shipping packages.
+These configurations with the module adds dimensions to packages.

 Bug Tracker
 ===========